 Have one file folder for each school you select.
 Carefully review the website and jot down information important to you.
 Begin a list of questions for each school where the answers cannot be found on the website.
 This list of questions will be helpful for when you go to an interview.

-The Office of Health and Legal Professions Advising (OHLPA) library has catalogs for many healthcare profession programs.
+The Pre-Health Advising Office library has catalogs for many healthcare profession programs.
 Feel free to come in and review these.

 Factors to Consider